 See Related: Amsterdam vs Brussels

-From an incredible culinary experience to theme parks and palaces, each place has something unique to offer.
-What are your favorite day trips from Paris?
+From an incredible culinary experience to theme parks and palaces, each place offers something unique.
+So, where will you be heading next?

-Can you do a day trip from Paris to Normandy?
+Can you make a day trip from Paris to Normandy?

-Is there a fast train from Paris to Normandy?
+Can I take a train from Paris to London?

 What cities can you visit from Paris by train?

-You can visit a number of different cities by train from Paris.
+You can visit several different cities by train from Paris.
 Some of the best day trips include Versailles, Chartres, and Giverny.
 There are also several other great options depending on what interests you most.